3096/ipswitch/example/README.md

 The first line is mandatory to specify the value's Endianess with character `@`.
 It should either be `@little-endian` or `@big-endian`.

 ---
-The second line is mandatory to specify the nso's build id with `@nsobid-{a_buncha_hex}`.
+For generating `.ips` patch, the second line is mandatory to specify the nso's build id with `@nsobid-{a_buncha_hex}`.
 If this is missing, the program will attempt to treat the file as an elf to nso patch.

 ---
 ### Patches